-Credits: 3 Prerequisites: CIT 110, CIT 120
+Prerequisites: CIT 110, CIT 120, or with instructor's permission

 This course focuses on the skills and concepts necessary to create effective web pages that include links, graphics, sound, tables, forms, and style sheets using common editors.
 Other utilities, such as image mapping and graphics editing software, will also be examined and utilized.